tedneward/Azgaarnoth/Classes/Cleric/index.md

 ```
 def level10(npc):
-    npc.defer(lambda npc: npc.actions.append("***Divine Intervention (Recharges on long rest/seven days).*** Describe the assistance you seek, and {'roll percentile dice.
+    npc.defer(lambda npc: npc.actions.append(f"***Divine Intervention (Recharges on long rest/7 days).*** Describe the assistance you seek, and {'roll percentile dice.
 If you roll a number equal to or lower than ' + len(npc.levels('Cleric')) + ', ' if npc.levels('Cleric') < 20 else ''}your deity intervenes.
 The DM chooses the nature of the intervention; the effect of any cleric spell or cleric domain spell would be appropriate.
 If your deity intervenes, you can't use this feature again for 7 days.
 Otherwise you can use it again after you finish a long rest."))
 ```

 ---